kyl3song/kyl3song.github.io/_posts/DFIR/2021-03-02-Importance of Drive Trim in Forensic Imager part 1. [EN].md

   overlay_filter: 0.5
 #published : true
 ---
-Why we need to use Drive Trim.
+Why we need to use Drive Trim part 1

 ## This Post Covers